Overview

 1.5

-Preventive Procedures provides theory and clinical sessions for learners to attain competency in applying enamel sealants.
+This course provides theory and clinical sessions for learners to attain competency in the application of enamel sealants.
 Learners will use various isolation techniques to apply sealants on mannequins and patients.
 Other topics include self-evaluation and patient education.

 Pre-requisites: